 Whether for business, school, or home, staying organized can sometimes be a challenge.
 This was true even before our lives got moved to the digital landscape – how many of us tried to organize our DVDs, music, or kitchenware?
 Now we have files and photos, movies, music and more on our computers.
 Our phones sometimes contain daunting amounts of data.
 And we’ve still got that pesky kitchen to sift through.

-The good news is that while technology might have added more in our lives to organize, it also gives us a lot of ways to do so.
+The good news is that while technology might have added more to our lives to organize, it also gives us a lot of ways to do so.
 A variety of devices have the capability of helping us keep our lives in order, and odds are high that you already own some of them.
 They can all communicate with each other to make your life easier, and it’s all thanks to the Internet.

 It is not an exaggeration to say the Internet can organize your life.
 You can use it to: